 Playing the Cosmic Harp you’ll be able to hear what is otherwise invisible.
-The laser strings, which are only noticeable when interrupted by hands or smoke, create the perfect metaphor for the invisible problem of human pollution, which already extends beyond earth and into space.
+The laser strings, which are only noticeable when interrupted by hands or smoke, creates a metaphor for the invisible problem of human pollution, which – unbeknownst to most – already extends beyond earth and into space.

 As of October 2019, 24,779 satellites are orbiting the earth.
 17,421 are classified as debris.
 The universe above us consists of 70.3% nearly imperceptible space trash.

 The harp is designed with inspiration from the Armillary sphere, used in astrology in the 16th century to keep track of the celestial bodies.
 A modern update to this concept, the harp takes the section of the universe located above its current location on earth’s surface, and generates sound.